isaacg1/minipyth/README.md

 ## Higher-order functions

-A higher-order function takes a basic function as input, and returns a basic function, which is then applied as usual.
+A higher-order function takes one or more functions as input, and returns a function, which is then applied as usual.
 By default, the input basic function is the following character, or the basic function returned by the following character.